 Chapter 3 relativizes and discusses what it means to have the power to adapt a city to meet our needs through dialogue with four experts: Hajime Ishikawa, Fumitoshi Katō, Akihito Aoi, and Satoru Yamashiro.
 Finally, Chapter 4 compares the histories of community development of the three countries through the concepts of maul mandulgi (South Korea), shequ-zongti-yingzao (Taiwan), and machi-zukuri (Japan).
 It discusses how the power to adapt cities to meet our needs emerged and how it has survived in each country.

-(Written by Chikako Goto, Project Assistant Professor of School of Engineering / 2018)
+(Written by Chikako Goto, Project Assistant Professor, School of Engineering / 2018)